 Will this be a solo or a group job?

-If you are alone, you need to build something simple that doesn’t require the assistance of another person, but if there are many people in your group you can get everyone involved.
-You can divide the workload so that even those who are not helping with the building phase can be kept busy by collecting firewood, carrying water or preparing the food.
+If you are alone, you need to build something simple that doesn’t require the assistance of another person.
+However, if there are many people in your group you can get everyone involved.
+You can divide the workload based on the available numbers.
+Even those who are not helping with the building phase can be kept busy by collecting firewood, carrying water or preparing the food.

 Is time on your side or do you need to rush it?